marcinklimek/marcinklimek.github.io/content/privacy.md

 ### What procedures do I have in place in the event of a data privacy breach?

-Since visitor data is not collected, a breach of privacy can only involve the site owner and such an event will probably be reported to the appropriate authorities—assuming it makes sense at all.
+Since visitor data is not collected, a breach of privacy can only involve the site owner and such an event will probably be reported to the appropriate authorities — assuming it makes sense at all.